History of democracy

-A democracy is a political system, or a system of decision-making within an institution, organization, or state, in which all members have an equal share of power.
+A democracy is a political system, or a system of decision-making within an institution, organization, or state, in which members have a share of power.
 Modern democracies are characterized by two capabilities of their citizens that differentiate them fundamentally from earlier forms of government: to intervene in society and have their sovereign (e.g., their representatives) held accountable to the international laws of other governments of their kind.
 Democratic government is commonly juxtaposed with oligarchic and monarchic systems, which are ruled by a minority and a sole monarch respectively.